Mos Eisley: Television

 Mos Eisley appears in the 2019 Star Wars television series, The Mandalorian.
 In "Chapter 5: The Gunslinger", the Mandalorian is forced to set down in Mos Eisley for repairs after a space battle with another bounty hunter.
 In order to pay for the repairs, the Mandalorian goes to a local cantina to look for a bounty.
 There, he meets a rookie bounty hunter, Toro Calican, who hires him to help locate Fennec Shand, a dangerous mercenary.
 The pair locate Shand just beyond the Dune Sea and apprehend her.
 However, when the Mandalorian goes to retrieve transport for them, Shand tries to turn Calican against him by telling Calican about the Mandalorian turning against the bounty hunter guild to rescue the child.
-Calican kills Shand and decides to capture the Mandalorian and the child and collect all three bounties.
+Calican mortally wounds Shand and decides to capture the Mandalorian and the child and collect all three bounties.
 The Mandalorian, however, is able to overcome Calican and rescue the child and Peli, a mechanic that was repairing his ship and watching the child.
 The Mandalorian gives Peli the reward for Shand as payment for the repairs and he and the child depart Tatooine.

 Production

 Filming

 The first view of Mos Eisley in Star Wars is a shot of Death Valley in California from the Dante's View lookout, with a matte painting added in the distance.
 The actual filming on location took place on the Tunisian island of Djerba.

 In 1975, during the early stages of production on Star Wars, the appearance of the Mos Eisley cantina and its clientele was realized through the work of concept arts Ron Cobb, Rick Baker and Ralph McQuarrie and costume designer John Mollo.
 Mollo worked with George Lucas to compile a chart of visual designs for a range of character types.
-In collaboration with Mollo, make-up artist Stuart Freeborn designed the masks and prosthetics to match each of the costumes, along with Doug Beswick, Rick Baker, Phil Tippett, Nick Maley and Christopher Tucker.
+In collaboration with Mollo, make-up artist Stuart Freeborn designed the masks and prosthetics to match each of the costumes, along with Doug Beswick, Rick Baker, Phil Tippett, Nick Maley, and Christopher Tucker.
 Freeborn has remarked that the cantina scene was specifically set up to be a "shock" scene; until this point in the film, there had been few appearances of non-human creatures, and the entrance into the cantina suddenly presented the audience with an array of outlandish species.
 Working from Lucas's direction and a maquette, set designer John Barry created the cantina set complete with circular bar and shady alcoves.
 Mollo included a few costumes borrowed from Westerns, and based some other costumes on characters from the 1950 film Destination Moon and the 1960s television series Lost in Space.
 The alien musicians in the band were played by a number of the Industrial Light & Magic crew, including Phil Tippett, Jon Berg, Rick Baker, who all mimed to the Benny Goodman tune "Sing, Sing, Sing" at George Lucas's suggestion.